anglerkw/anglerkw.github.io/index.md

 My broad research goal is to advance knowledge of what makes psychotherapy work, and the cultural factors that hinder or enrich the psychotherapy experience for culturally diverse clients.

-Outside of work, I am an angler :fishing: and enjoyed spending time in nature camping :camping: or hiking :hiking:.
+Outside of work, I am an angler 🎣 and enjoyed spending time in nature camping ⛺ or hiking 🥾.